Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

 - **Min and Max Heaps**: Master the concepts of heaps and see Python implementations.
 - **Heap Operations**: Understand heapify, insert, and extract operations in depth.
-- **Heap Sort**: Explore heap sort with detailed explanations and Python implementations.
+- **Heap Sort**: Dive deep into heap sort with detailed explanations and Python implementations.

 ### Hash Tables

 #### Hashing Techniques

-- **Hashing Techniques**: Dive deep into hashing and hash functions.
+- **Hashing Techniques**: In-depth exploration of hashing and hash functions.
 - **Collision Resolution**: Master techniques for resolving collisions in hash tables.

 ### Graphs